HomeBioConcertsVaultAudio/VideoLinxPhoto GalleryContact

 By; Eric Kinkel

-This week, as I hear all the radio and T.V. ads about Mother's Day, they remind me of the impending day to celebrate the great symbiotic love between a mother and a sibling, in turn I will be concurrently reminded of my recent loss.
+This past week prior, as I hear all the radio and T.V. ads about Mother's Day, they will remind me of the impending day to celebrate the great symbiotic love between a mother and a sibling.
+In turn, I will concurrently

 It is important to note that my mother’s love is the standard by which I judge all love.

 I had much time to prepare for my mothers departure, yet her physical death still remains and uneasy memory.
-I continue to come to grips with those moments and try to remember that she would have preferred I focus my efforts on simply living my life with out such regret and to continue to be the unique individual she taught me to be.
+I continue to come to grips with those moments and try to remember that she would have preferred I focus my efforts on simply living my life with out such regret, and to continue to become a unique productive individual who embodies the same kind of radiance she affirmed in me.

 This Mothers day celebrate your Mother’s life whether she is with you or not.
 Use the strength and symbiosis attributed by your mother, to pass on what ever goodness and mercy you can.